unosquare/best-practices/C#/README.md

 It's **mandatory** to test all your code against different scenarios to prevent some failures when the project is under production.

-You don't want to hear complaints from your clients or bosses, so you need to make tests for every possible scenario that will crash, or destroy, your code.
-There are a lot of testing tools in the market to do this job.
+You don't want to hear complaints from your clients or bosses, so you need to make tests for every possible scenario that will crash, or destroy your code.
+There are a lot of testing tools on the market to do this job.

-In Unosquare Labs we have used an standard to organize our test classes and methods that has helped us to make our tests more readable and understandable.
+In Unosquare Labs we have used a standard to organize our test classes and methods that have helped us to make our tests more readable and understandable.
 Remember, your code could be read by other programmers and testers (also clients).
-So please, think first in them.
+So please, think first of them.

 ### How to name unit tests

 Follow the next steps:

-* Create a abstract class for the class to be tested (`YourAwesomeClass`, for example).
+* Create an abstract class for the class to be tested (`YourAwesomeClass`, for example).
 The name of the abstract class should suffix Test.
 This class will only have shared members and `SetUp` and `TearDown` methods.
 This step is optional, if you target class doesn't require any initialization or shared members, you can skip the base class creation.
 * The classes with the name of the methods to be tested (`Methods`).
 These classes will inherit from the base class, so you don't need to reinvent the wheel initializing variables, constants, etc.
 * The name of the class must be descriptive and clear to understand.
 * Inside of the class create the methods with the name of the possible scenarios that will occur.
 What are your `InitialConditions` and what will be your `ExpectedResults`?
 * Optional 1: Use [mocks](https://stackoverflow.com/questions/2665812/what-is-mocking) for your tests.
 * Optional 2: Change the name of the `namespace `(it could be, for example, `namespace YourWorkspace.Test.ClassTests`, in plural)
-* Note 1: If there aren't anything to setup, omit the abstract class.
+* Note 1: If there isn't anything to set up, omit the abstract class.

 Here is the pattern that we are proposing:
 ```csharp